nkosogor/PyTorchDedispersion/README.md

 ## Running Tests

-We ship both unit and integration tests.
+Both unit and integration tests are included.
 To run the full test suite:

 ```bash
 # from repo root